pradeeprao22/product_listing/README.md

 13. Implementing user feed according to user following.
 14. Account activate and password reset system.
 15. Adding categories to the product post (Debug).
-16. Deployment to heroku.
+16. Deployment through heroku.
-17. I Implemented new module called url short go to this route if you are using localhost, http://localhost:3000/short
+17. I Implemented new module called url short go to this route if you are using localhost, http://localhost:(port)/short.
+18. Admin Dashboard using active admin(Coming Soon)
-18. Coming soon (Implementing react on rails so that our components will be more dynamic)
+19. Coming soon (Implementing react on rails so that our components will be more dynamic)
+20. Added Product Card in the home page.
-19. Please contribute to this project.
+21. Please contribute to this project.

 Features Needs to Add to our app
 *Different categories to posts.

 Versions:
 Ruby 2.5.1